 As demand for computing power continues to accelerate—particularly due to artificial intelligence—states across the country are reevaluating how to attract data-center investment while ensuring that energy infrastructure and local communities are protected.

-In Florida, that policy conversation has unfolded over nearly a decade of legislative activity.
-What began as a pro-growth tax incentive designed to attract technology infrastructure investment has gradually evolved into a broader policy discussion involving:
+In Florida, that policy conversation has unfolded over nearly a decade of Tallahassee lobbying and legislative activity.
+What began as one of many pro-growth tax incentives championed by Governor Rick Scott—designed to attract technology infrastructure investment during the worst recession in modern era—gradually evolved into a broader policy discussion involving:

 The 2026 Florida Legislature’s data center legislation represents the latest step in that policy evolution.